-Maternal angiogenic factors, cardiac morphology and diastolic function are correlated significantly in women both with and without HDP.
+Maternal angiogenic factors, cardiac morphology and diastolic function are significantly correlated in both women with and without HDP.
 These findings have highlighted a close relationship between the uteroplacental unit and the maternal heart in pregnancy.
-Further research is needed to understand the nature of this relationship and to elucidate possible clinical implications of these biomarkers in predicting adverse maternal cardiovascular outcome in pregnancy and in the postpartum period.
+Further research is needed to understand the nature of this relationship and to elucidate possible clinical implications of these biomarkers in predicting adverse maternal cardiovascular outcomes in pregnancy and in the postpartum period.